stefaniecg/stefaniecg.github.io/bib_dis/main.md

 At the end of the conversation, if the person accepts it:
 1. We give a mini Gospel of John [(6)](#references) and encourage them to read it [Figure 1](#gospels).
 2. We pray for the person [(1 Timothy 2:1)](https://my.bible.com/bible/59/1TI.2.1).

+> 'How then will they call on him in whom they have not believed?
+And how are they to believe in him of whom they have never heard?
+And how are they to hear without someone preaching?
+And how are they to preach unless they are sent?
+As it is written, “**How beautiful are the feet of those who preach the good news!**” ' [(Romans 10:14-15)](https://my.bible.com/bible/59/ROM.10.14-15)

 __Figure 1__ - The mini Gospel of John [(6)](#references) and also a mini Gospel of Lukas.
 ![gospels](images/gospels.jpg)